-The role of business is to create and distribute value.
+Businesses create and distribute value.
 But for the last few generations, greedy corporate insiders have barely distributed enough to keep everyone else alive.
-It's a corrupt form of capitalism called "extractive capitalism."
+It's a corruption of capitalism called "extractive capitalism."
 And it sucks.
-Literally.

 We are an award-winning, multi-disciplinary, full-service agency that has proven results in providing clients with brand strategy, marketing, design, storytelling and event planning.
 We offer flexible working models to give clients what they need.